 When Jerome’s word collection gets too big, he begins to sort his words into different scrapbooks – action words, whispery words, serious words, poetic words, animal words, mysterious words and so much more.
 One day he accidentally slips and falls, causing his words to get all mixed up.
 Instead of getting upset he starts to look at the words differently.
 He realizes that you don’t need words to be perfectly matched with those similar to make a masterpiece!
 Jerome starts using his words to write poems and songs.
 He shares his words with all the children in the valley.
 In the end, Jerome makes the world a better place by sharing his love for words.

-A great way to kick off your word wall learning (and quickly get some words up!) is to have your students spend a week or two “collecting” words.
+A great way to kick off your word wall learning (and quickly get some words up on the word wall!) is to have your students spend a week or two “collecting” words, just like Jerome did in the story.
 They could do so at school, at home, on the soccer field, etc. As soon as everyone has brought in a word or two, spend a few morning meetings allowing students to present their word to their classmates.
 Before presenting, they should learn how to pronounce the word correctly, the definition and how to use it in a sentence.

 Of course, you should take part in the word collection too!
 My favorite word to describe Jerome is whimsical.
 He is such a playful and lovely character.
 He has a wonderful imagination and loves helping those around him.
 This character trait word is a great one to have up on your word wall all year round.
 It can be used to describe many characters across a variety of genres.